rmathena79/put-a-bird-on-it/README.md

 * ...

 BIG IDEAS
+* Percentage-base sighting trend, toggle between raw count and percent
-* Link popups to species characteristics (requires another data set)
+* Link popups to species characteristics from Avonet
+  * Use Avonet's name list as definitive, for scientific names
 * Provide a way to show graphs of characteristics of selected species vs. the rest of its genus and all birds
 * (Can't find a good source without scraping) Show pictures in popups